JoooHannesk/tbrestclientlib/Sources/TBRESTClientLib/TBRESTClientLib.docc/TBRESTClientLib.md

 * iOS >= 17.5
 * macOS >= 14.0

 Linux is currently unsupported bceause of an incompatibility in a way this library uses `URLSession`.
 A workaround seems to exist but was not further investigated, implemented or tested.
-(But it was added as a ToDo ;) )
+(But it was added as a ToDo 😉)

-## Contact
+## Contact the author(s)
 Johannes Kinzig – [Mail](mailto:johannes@parallelogon-software.com) – [Web](https://parallelogon-software.com)

 ## Contribution